 2021 First Round vs. The Los Angeles Lakers

 In his first season with the Phoenix Suns, Paul hurt his shoulder boxing out against the LeBron James-led Los Angeles Lakers in the first round.
-He didn’t miss any time because of the injury, but he clearly wasn’t 100-percent.
-Phoenix wound up making the NBA Finals — Paul’s first appearance of his career — but they lost to the Milwaukee Bucks in six games.
+He didn't miss any time because of the injury, but he clearly wasn't 100-percent.
+Paul's shoulder contusion wouldn't allow him to shoot the ball.
+Phoenix wound up making the NBA Finals — Paul's first appearance of his career — but they lost to the Milwaukee Bucks in six games.

-There must be something with the springtime that causes Chris Paul‘s body to deteriorate.
-Maybe it’s the extra intensity of the playoffs, maybe he’s just unlucky.
-Paul, Devin Booker, Deandre Ayton, Mikal Bridges and the guidance of head coach Monty Williams give the Suns all the pieces to win it all this year, but if Paul gets hurt again — and he already suffered a thumb injury earlier this season — I’ll be convinced he’s cursed.
+There must be something with the springtime that causes Chris Paul's body to deteriorate.
+Maybe it's the extra intensity of the playoffs, maybe he's just unlucky.
+Paul, Devin Booker, Deandre Ayton, Cameron Payne, Torrey Craig, Kevin Durant (who was acquired from the Nets for a packages that included Mikal Bridges) and the guidance of head coach Monty Williams give the Suns all the pieces to win it all this year, but if Paul gets hurt again — and he already suffered a thumb injury earlier this season — I'll be convinced he's cursed.

 Get the biggest and best sports news sent directly to your inbox.